aptos-labs/aptos-core/developer-docs-site/docs/move/move-on-aptos/cryptography.md

 This randomness can be used in games or any other chance-based smart contract.
 We give a simple example of a lottery implemented on top of `drand` randomness in [`lottery.move`](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/drand/sources/lottery.move).

-**WARNING:** This code has not been audited.
+**WARNING:** This code has not been audited by a third-party organization.
 If using it in a production system, proceed at your own risk.

 Another application that can be built on top of `drand` is time-lock encryption[^tlock], which allows users to encrypt information such that it can only be decrypted in a future block.
 We do not currently have an implementation but the reader is encouraged to write one!